Azure/karpenter-provider-azure/docs/workshops/kubecon_azure_track.md

 To cleanup all the azure resources, simply delete the resource group:

-> Confirm `y` to deleting the resource group, and all its content
+> Confirm `y` to deleting the resource group, and proceeding with the operation.

 ```bash
 az group delete --name ${RG}